Sathwik-007/Student-Database-Management-System/README.md

     - Admin can view student details according to student 'Roll no' or 'Branch' or 'cgpa'.
     - Admin can also view student requests and update them or deny them accordingly.

+The files admin_main.py and user_main.py are the kickstart files that fire up interfaces for student and admin respectively.

 ***NOTE:***
 The following are some of the things to be noted ....